 So when a large thing like that comes apart, what would you expect all those refugees to do?
 A bunch of them would start blogging; that’s common with our current society.
 And a bunch of them would end up here at WordPress and start blogging about their bad experiences in the various kinds of Zionist organizations (including mainstream churches).
 Church leaders might be careful; you’ll notice that, aside from the outcry on my original negative review here, Life Church has never done a thing to me.
 But what if I were to start spilling insider information about, say, CUFI (Hagee’s Christians United for Israel)?
 What if literally hundreds of new blogs opened up talking bad about CUFI?
 Or AIPAC, or ADL, or any number of other such advocacy groups?
 I happen to know already that the farther you get from heart-led truth, the more likely corruption and abuses will creep into an organization.

 I can see some wealthy Zionist or Neocon supporter buying out WordPress with lots of nasty legal leverage to make it hurt.
 Failing that, he might buy some legislation or maybe even whomever owns WordPress.
 Might change the rules for what you can post, no?
 I doubt they could simply shut down the Internet, but they would probably try lots of crazy stuff short of that.
 Still, I suppose this blog would go down with a lot of others.
-We have the other blog, Kiln of the Soul, and I imagine some of you would simply change your favorites or bookmarks accordingly and we would continue as before (I’d have to change to a different blog platform, of course).
+We have the other blog, Kiln of the Soul (edit: now closed), and I imagine some of you would simply change your favorites or bookmarks accordingly and we would continue as before (I’d have to change to a different blog platform, of course).
 People who consider me a friend worth their time, or simply in need of what we do here, would be a smaller number of subscribers, but that’s just the way it goes.
 Meanwhile, folks who came here after fleeing that kind of oppression would be more likely to fight and hang with us.

 Maybe that’s when the partisans would notice us and take other forms of action.
 That’s too far out to estimate, but the previous scenario strikes me as very plausible.
 And by then I’d probably find a need for other kinds of services to accommodate healing for a larger group, but that would depend on what kind of help they ask for.
 I don’t need it right now, but for a whole lot less money than someone spends to shut us up, I can keep this thing running and pretty loud.
 My heart tells me that if it gets rough, the support will be there to keep blessing folks in need.